 How to grow herbs without soil?

 Growing without soil, or hydroponically, is an easy way to grow an herb garden.
 Make sure your garden has enough natural sunlight or an LED grow-light.
 Also make sure to add water as needed.
 Herbs are very versatile and tend to thrive indoors or outdoors, with or without soil.
 If you are a beginning gardener, an herb garden is the perfect way to start your gardening experience.
+No green thumb required.

 Which herbs grow best indoors?

 Besides the herbs listed above, basil, cilantro, and chervil are lovely indoor herbs.
 Basil and mint can be started from a cutting and will grow roots in a glass of water.
 Herbs like these are hearty and will make hearty starter plants for your garden.
 Be careful as mint can be aggressive and will take over a garden when planted outside.
 Mint does make an aromatic house plant, though!
-Make sure it has its own pot, plenty of sunlight, and be sure to keep the solid moist.
+Make sure it has its own pot, plenty of sunlight, and be sure to keep the soil moist.
 You will have a fragrant, beautiful addition to your home decor in no time.

 Which herbs are easiest to grow?

 Almost all herbs are fairly easy to grow.
 Ensure they have adequate sunlight, good drainage, and the proper amount of water and you will be enjoying your herbs in a flash.
 Be sure to always repot your herbs.
 Your herbs will need more nutrients and room than the pots they are purchased in.
+They don't necessarily need big pots, but they need sturdy growth containers.

 If you are growing them from seeds, transplant them to a bigger container.
 This will also help them to become heartier and more bountiful.
 You will be surprised to see how big a well taken care of herb will become when given the room it needs to grow.